convince-project/AS2FM/docs/source/howto.rst

     <!-- ROS Service Client -->
     <ros_service_client name="the_client" service_name="/service2" type="std_srvs/Trigger" />

-Once created, servers and clients can be referenced using the provided `name` (i.e. `the_srv` and `the_client`), and can be used in the states of a SCXML model to provide and request services.
+Once created, servers and clients can be referenced using the provided `name` (i.e., `the_srv` and `the_client`), and can be used in the states of an SCXML model to provide and request services.
 In the following, an exemplary client is provided:

 .. code-block:: xml